The Helicopter Museum

 be mounted on a standard dinghy.
 A prototype was first

-flown on 25th April 1956 and was followed by
+flown on 1956 and followed by

-the production model in July 1956.
+the production model.
 The Gyro-Boat was

 towed with an ordinary water-ski rope behind a speedboat

 capable of at least 50km/h(30mph).
 The Museumís example